ajgon/jquery-timer/README.md

     useSetTimeout: false

 If set to true JS setTimeout() function will be used instead of setInterval().
+This is not recommended, consider using "timeout" option.

+    timeout: false

+If set to integer, interval timer will work only this parameter value seconds.

     startCallback/pauseCallback/resumeCallback/stopCallback: function() {}

 Callbacks called after corresponding actions are finished.

+    finishCallback: function() {}

+Callback working only with "timeout" option.
+It is called when timer is finished.

 ## Methods